Reunion 2025: Thank You for Showing Up!

 Program 5: Alumni artists whose work focuses on social, political and/or personal issues will discuss how they came to create their body of work, the challenges they have faced, and the impact of their work on their lives and the lives of others.
 This promises to be a particularly timely panel in the current political climate.
 There will be time for Q&A and conversations with the artists.

 The Pitch Show is an interactive game show, a wacky alternative to the traditional pitch contest.The Show’s mission is to give newly formed progressive businesses a forum where their ideas matter, to help them find their voice, and get resources to make it happen.
-Welcome to the Antioch Edition, featuring our very own alumni and hosted by Alan Siege ’78!
-More details on how to apply below.
+Welcome to The Pitch Show: Antioch Edition, featuring our very own alumni and hosted by Alan Siege ’78!
+Alan has hosted Pitch Shows around NYC for years.
+Usually presented in comedy clubs and bars, this lively event will be hosted at the Foundry Theater.
+Beverages and snacks will be available.
+Think less McGregor 113 and more lively night on the Stoop.
+You’ll be the judge, the audience is absolutely part of this show!

 The dance you know and love!
 Let’s shimmy and shake the night away to music from the 1960’s through the hits of today.
 This event is when we revel in our shared experience before the “division” that follows when we leave Campus.
 Before we say goodbye in the morning, we celebrate late into the night!